amitmse/in_Python_/plot/README.md

 ## Matplotlib
 ## Seaborn
 ## Plotnine / ggplot

-    Ggplot is a Python visualization library based on R’s ggplot2 and the Grammar of Graphics.

 ## Bokeh

     Bokeh, native to Python is also based on The Grammar of Graphics like ggplot.